icopy-site/awesome/docs/awesome/awesome-humane-tech.md

 This list aggregates open-source projects that are directly related to humane tech topics.
 Please read the [guidelines for contributing](https://github.com/humanetech-community/awesome-humane-tech/blob/master/contributing.md) before sending your PR's.

 > **Important**: The resources presented below were collected in good faith by the contributors to this list in hopes they may prove useful to you.
-But as per the [License](#license) we can give no guarantees on the quality or fitness of the software that is referenced.
-So inform yourself properly before installing anything, and if you encounter something that is inappropriate or wrong, then please file an issue in our [Issue Tracker](https://github.com/humanetech-community/awesome-humane-tech/issues) so we can take appropriate action.
+But as per the [License](https://github.com/humanetech-community/awesome-humane-tech/blob/master/LICENSE) we can give no guarantees on the quality or fitness of the software that is referenced.
+This list is not authoritative, merely informative.
+So inform yourself properly, and if you encounter something that is inappropriate or wrong, then please file an issue in our [Issue Tracker](https://github.com/humanetech-community/awesome-humane-tech/issues) so we can take appropriate action.
 Thank you!

 If your project is on this list then you are entitled to proudly wear our humanetech badge.
 See [instructions](https://github.com/humanetech-community/awesome-humane-tech/blob/main/contributing.md#after-you-were-added).